secwexen/secwexen/README.md

-# 🛡️ I'm stronger with every line of code.
-Closer with every vulnerability.
+# I'm stronger with every line of code.
+Closer with every vulnerability. | 🛡️ Cybersecurity & Ethical Hacking

 ## 👋 Hi, I’m @X99874
 I'm a cybersecurity enthusiast with a passion for ethical hacking, digital defense, and finding vulnerabilities before the bad guys do.